ansys/magnet-segmentation-toolkit/doc/source/Toolkit/index.rst

 API reference
 =============

-This section provides descriptions of the two APIs available for the Magnet Segmentation Toolkit:
+This section provides descriptions of the available API for the Magnet Segmentation Toolkit:

 - **Toolkit API**: Contains the ``Toolkit`` class, which provides methods for